techiemaya-admin/lad-feature-campaigns/SANDBOX_SETUP.md

 ## 🎯 Purpose

-The sandbox allows you to test your feature locally with a full LAD stack **without committing web code** to the feature repository.
+The sandbox allows you to test your feature in two modes:
+1. **Standalone**: Test feature backend and SDK independently
+2. **Full LAD Integration**: Test with complete LAD stack including web UI

 ## 🚨 Critical Rules